 The ‘low and slow’ mantra is worth following when using CBD oil for cats.
 As they are significantly smaller and lighter than humans, they require far less cannabidiol.
 Your first action should involve weighing your cat because its size determines the right dosage.
 As a general rule, aim for 0.1 – 0.5 mg of CBD per kilogram of body weight to begin with.

 Here is a quick chart detailing how much to give your cat, depending on the problem.

 |Medical Condition||Dosage – Mg of CBD per Kilogram (Twice a Day)|

 |Inflammatory Bowel Disease||0.2mg|

 |Upper Respiratory Tract Infections||5mg|

-If you use CBD oil, bear in mind that it takes up to 30 minutes to affect.
+If you use CBD oil, bear in mind that it takes up to 45 minutes to affect and could provide benefits for up to six hours.
 It is always a good idea to perform a pre-emptive strike, depending on your cat’s condition.
 If your cat gets anxious during a storm, for example, administer CBD when you know bad weather is about to arrive.

 Reputable brands that sell CBD oil for cats will include a convenient dropper with the bottle.
 They also offer flavors that appeal to pets, including chicken, beef, and salmon.
 Add the oil to your cat’s food, and make sure they eat everything.
 If your cat appears to enjoy the CBD oil, you can try to administer it directly into their mouths.